 What is Animation?

 Most people have seen animated movies or shows, but what is animation?
 Animation is the process of photographing a still image—typically a drawing—then making slight modifications to the image while taking successive pictures.
-An animator will rapidly show these pictures to make it appear as if the image is moving.
-An animator would create a series of pictures to show, for example, a flower on a windy day, each with the flower in a slightly different position.
-When viewed quickly, one after another, the flower will appear to move back and forth even though it’s not actually moving.
+An Animator will rapidly show these pictures to make it appear as if the image is moving.
+An Animator would create a series of pictures to show, for example, a flower on a windy day, each with the flower in a slightly different position.
+When viewed quickly in succession, the flower will appear to move back and forth, even though it’s not actually moving.

-Animation skills are great to have in many different jobs; they’re just fun!
+Animation skills are valuable in many careers and, of course, fun!
 Animators don’t just create movies or television shows.
 They also create moving graphics for websites, video games, or visual effects.
 Most animators now use software to create the graphics, though some still use drawings and sketches to bring their imagination to life.

 Read more about what animation is and why you should learn it.